Healthdirect Free Australian health advice you can count on.

 To keep your child interested and enjoying sport, try to make it a positive experience for them.
 Focus on having fun, giving it a try and being active, rather than winning or losing.

-Make sure comments from the sidelines are positive, and don't criticise children who make mistakes.
-Never abuse a team, umpire or other player.
+Make sure comments from the sidelines are positive.
+Don't criticise children who make mistakes.
+Never abuse a player, coach, umpire or the other team.

 Resources and support

-The Play by the Rules website also has many resources to promote awareness of poor sideline behaviour.
+The Play by the Rules website has a suite of resources to promote awareness of poor sideline behaviour.
 These resources are part of Let Kids be Kids, a national campaign that addresses poor sideline behaviour in junior sport.

 Learn more here about the development and quality assurance of healthdirect content.